DAVID BREWSTER theories and models of STEREOSCOPY

-More and more examples of Thomas Nevin’s studio portraits have surfaced in recent years, and a few share ONE very odd feature.
+More and more examples of Tasmanian photographer Thomas J. Nevin’s studio portraits have surfaced in recent years, and a few share one very odd feature.
 They have been inexpertly daubed with two colours: RED or raspberry, and VIOLET or blueberry, and some show a total lack of perspective in the process.

 A modern viewer would assume that these portraits all have their provenance in a family album, and that a small childish hand had been at work with a paintbox.
-And perhaps that was the case, but there may yet be another explanation for why the portraits below, all bearing Thomas Nevin’s studio stamp, should exhibit such crude hand colouring when the hand-tinting of his other portraits – of family members, of himself, and even of a few convict cartes – is remarkably fine and delicate.
+Perhaps that was the case, but there may yet be another explanation for why the portraits below, all bearing Thomas Nevin’s studio stamp, should exhibit such crude hand colouring when the hand-tinting of his other portraits – of family members, of himself, and even of a few mugshots of convicts – is remarkably fine and delicate.
 The four examples here were all sold commercially, and were painted over after their purchase by their owners who had enough knowledge of stereoscopy to experiment, and may have possessed a stereo viewer.
-Single cartes were also viewed using a stereoscope, and the addition of colour and lines enhanced the depth of field.
+Single cdv’s were also viewed using a stereoscope, and the addition of colour and lines enhanced the depth of field.
 They were not painted by Nevin during printing, and they are not stereographs.
 None of Nevin’s stereographs were coloured in this manner.

-Below: This is the stereoscope of David Brewster (usually called now a “stereograph”) which demonstrated in 1860 his theory of the refrangibility of the colours RED and VIOLET for improved perspective.
-On the table sits a more sophisticated prototype of his earlier stereoscopic viewer, the binocular model.
+This stereograph (below) was taken of David Brewster in 1860 to demonstrate his theory of the refrangibility of the colours RED and VIOLET for improved perspective.
+On the table sits a more sophisticated prototype of his earlier stereoscopic viewer, the binocular model, a photograph of which was published on the cover of his 1856 treatise, The Stereoscope: Its History, Theory, and Construction, with Its Application to the Fine and Useful Arts and to Education .

 The Stereoscope: Its History, Theory, and Construction, with Its Application to the Fine and Useful Arts and to Education